milangrahovac/arduino/lcd_display_clock_and_temp/README.md

 **About this project**

-I just bought Arduino and came up with an idea to make clock and weather forecasting station.
+I just bought Arduino and came up with an idea to make clock and weather station.

 **Used in this project:**
 1. Arduino Nano